maptiler/maptiler-sdk-js/README.md

 ```
 ![](images/animate-elastic-trimmed.gif)

-Further documentation can be found in the generated typedocs `npm run docs`

 ### 🗺️ `AnimatedRouteLayer`

 `AnimatedRouteLayer` is custom layer that animates a path or route on the map based on keyframes or GeoJSON data.
 It supports animated line styling and camera following, making it ideal for visualizing routes, playback tracks, or timeline-based geographic events.